Ahmed-Z/Ahmed-Z/README.md

 🔭   I’m currently working on my personal blog.

-🌱   Learning all about Cyber-Security.
+🌱   Learning all about Cyber-Security and AI.

 📰   Reading tech blogs whenever possible.